kmayo9/hotel-booking-demand-analysis/README.md

  Project Overview

 Hotel cancellations can lead to lost revenue and operational inefficiencies.
 This project explores booking data from a city hotel and a resort hotel to uncover patterns behind cancellations and build a predictive model to anticipate them.

+ My Role:
+ I led all data engineering, exploratory analysis, and dashboard design, from raw CSV to interactive Power BI visuals, using Python, VS Code, and Git for version control.

  Dataset